-It has been five years since the US postal service released a Diwali stamp in 2016.
-Diwali is still not a federal holiday for the growing Indian American community – the highest-earning ethnic group – that is central to the US politics, healthcare and economy.
-The Biden administration has roped in some 20 Indian Americans for key offices and roles, including Maju Varghese as the first Indian-origin director of the White Office Military Office.
-Recently, three Indian Americans were named White House Fellows to federal agency officials for a first-hand understanding of the way the nation is governed.
+It has been six years since the US postal service released a Diwali stamp in 2016.
+Diwali is still not a federal holiday for the growing Indian American Hindu community – the highest-earning ethnic group – that is central to the US politics, healthcare and economy.
+The Biden administration has appointed a record 130 Indian Americans to key offices and roles for the socio-economic growth of the nation.
+In the US, Indian American CEOs are at the helm of large to medium sized companies with an estimated market value of over $6 trillion.
 Indisputably, Indian Americans’ collective talent, expertise and leadership matter; but their demand for a federal holiday on Diwali is still unheard of.

 On the eve of #Diwali2021, a group of influential US lawmakers including Congressman Raja Krishnamoorthi and Congresswoman Carolyn Maloney introduced the Deepavali Day Act in a bid to get Diwali declared as a federal holiday.
 Espoused by other Democrats in the House of Representatives, the new legislation will help mobilize the government towards recognizing Diwali not as an ethnic festivity, but a celebration of light over darkness.